Award Winning Specialist Clinic

 How long is breast augmentation recovery?

-Breast augmentation recovery time is relatively swift, and you will usually feel your normal self within a week.
-After one week you can return to work if you have a desk job, but it may be longer for more active occupations.
+The recovery time for breast enlargement is relatively swift, and most patients feel back to their normal selves within a week.
+If you have a desk job, you can usually return to work after one week, although it may take longer for more physically demanding occupations.

-Breast augmentation recovery time is reduced when the procedure is performed as a day case at the Cadogan Clinic, due to the advanced sedation techniques that allow for quicker initial recovery.
+When the procedure is performed as a day case at the Cadogan Clinic, the recovery time tends to be reduced.
+This is due to the utilisation of advanced sedation techniques, which facilitate quicker initial recovery.

 Does it matter if I have under muscle or over muscle implants?